 Soursop Trees produce remarkable fruit with a unique look and flavor.
 Those who have never seen a soursop before are often amazed by its elongated shape with bright green skin that has a soft prickly appearance.

-However, aside from being famous for a distinct fruit soursops are also known for their amazing health benefits.
-The fruit and leaves contain a number vitamins and nutrients like potassium, calcium, iron, vitamin C and Vitamin A for healthy skin and energy.
+However, aside from being famous for distinct fruit, Soursops are also known for their amazing health benefits.
+The fruit and leaves contain a number of vitamins and nutrients like potassium, calcium, iron, vitamin C and Vitamin A for healthy skin and energy.

 Boil the leaves in water and make Soursop tea for even more nutrients and natural healing properties.
 Soursop leaves are believed to boost the immune system to help bodies fight off infections and viruses, as well as providing pain relief.